6 Kanban Practices

 Is Kanban a board?
-Why are there Scrum board and Kanban Board?
-How to implement the Kanban in your team?
-Read the following to find the answer.
+Or is it an agile method?
+What is the difference between a Scrum board and a Kanban Board?
+How to implement Kanban method in your team?
+Read the followings to find the answer.

 Kanban means "signal card" in Japanese.
 It was first created as a simple planning system to control and manage work and inventory at each stage of production to the utmost and applied in Toyota production.
 With Kanban, Toyota achieved a production control system that is flexible and efficient in real-time and it increases productivity while reducing the cost of raw materials, semi-finished materials, and finished products.

-Kanban, as a agile methodology i n software development, is to help teams work together more effectively.
+Kanban, as an agile methodology in software development, is to help teams work together more effectively.
 It is a pull scheduling system.
 A physical board is often used as a tool to visualize the work.
 A limit is set to manage the flow of work, so the team is not idle or overloaded.
 Then, how to implement the Kanban method in a team.

 6 Practices of Kanban